Dans-labs/dariah/docs/Architecture.md

 Currently, these are the dux of this app:

 * [alter](Dux#alter): show/hide, cycle through *n* alternative representations of a piece of user interface;
+* [custom](Dux#custom): specialized logic to treat some tables and items different from others, based on the meaning they have for the users of the application
 * [docs](Dux#docs): fetch documents, especially markdown ones, and show them in two representations: source and formatted;
 * [filters](Dux#filters): the machinery of faceted and full text filtering of entities from tables;
+* [forms](Dux#forms): the state of all data entry forms in the app.
+  Managed by [redux-form](http://redux-form.com), but we need to inspect it as well;
+* [grid](Dux#grid): the display state of all lists in grid layout: the sort columns and the directions of sorting;
 * [me](Dux#me): data about the currently logged-in user;
 * [notes](Dux#notes): the notification system;
 * [roots](Dux#roots): combining all the other dux;
 * [select](Dux#select): the state of all multiselect widgets in the app;
+* [server](Dux#server): handling asynchronous actions and reporting about success, failure and pending requests;
+* [settings](Dux#settings): cross-cutting operational parameters, such as whether to show or hide the provenance fields (creator, created data, sequence of modified-by records);
 * [tables](Dux#tables): manage all database data that has been fetched from the server;
 * [win](Dux#win): react to the resizing of the browser window.